GYG-be/gyg-be.github.io/Art.md

 14) Meta Wikipedia, wikipedian editing culture, general wikiculture and its origins, even extending to the history of the internet

-15) Philosophy, both classics as well some forms of modern philosophy
+15) Philosophy, both Classics as well some modern philosophical literature such as literary impressionism ... it's really about thinking different ... we might consider something like *subversive* philsophical critiques such as Josesph Conrad's anti-heroic characters ... or Karl Marx's Das Kapital critique of capitalism ... or the Unibomber's Manifesto [Industrial Society and Its Future](https://en.wikipedia.org/wiki/Industrial_Society_and_Its_Future) or [The Technological Society](https://en.wikipedia.org/wiki/The_Technological_Society) by Jacques Ellul

-16) The podcast genre, podcastering, deep subconscious listening, audio engineering, ambient music, hypnotics, [ornithology](https://en.wikipedia.org/wiki/Ornithology)
+16)

 17)